ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Connect With RDP.md

 ### <span style={{ color: '#003366' }}>Conclusion</span>

-By following this guide, you can easily connect to and manage your Windows VM using Remote Desktop Protocol (RDP) via Stack Console.
+By following this guide, you can easily connect to and manage your Windows VM using Remote Desktop Protocol (RDP) via 1CNG.
 RDP provides a secure and efficient way to access your virtual machines, enabling you to perform administrative tasks, install software, and transfer files seamlessly.
-For further assistance, refer to the Stack Console documentation or reach out to support.
+For further assistance, refer to the 1CNG documentation or reach out to support.

 :::tip
 **See also:**